 SHARE is also hosting a free support group for survivors of sexual/

+physical violence.
 This particular group is open to all non-male identified

 survivors who are Deaf, Hard of Hearing and hearing.